learn-co-students/box-style-codealong-cb-gh-000/README.md

 We'll work on a new branch in this code along, so go ahead and create a branch called `navbar-and-background-styles`.

+**Note:** If you are using the in-browser IDE, you won't be able to open images directly from the directory tree.
+However, you can still reference the images in your HTML and will be able to see them if you run `httpserver` in your IDE terminal to temporarily host your `index.html`.

 The gradient code that is copied and pasted in the exercise is located at the bottom of this lesson.